Normal line – Concave lens

 The ray of light will now refract (change direction) at the surface of the concave lens.
 For the rules of refraction and how much the ray of light bends, see Mammoth Memory refraction.

-Because at this level of physics we are only dealing with thin lenses, the actual amount the light refracts across the lens is minimal.
+Because at this level of physics we are only dealing with thin lenses, the actual amount the light refracts (changes direction) across the lens is minimal.
 As long as the ray of light is shown to turn slightly towards the normal line on the diagram this will be sufficient for exam purposes.

 NOTE: Most of the diagrams we show exaggerate the width of the lens for ease of explanation.